10 French Video Games for Active, Authentic Language Learning

 “Soldats Inconnus: Mémoires de la Grande Guerre” (“Unknown Soldiers: Memoirs of the Great War”) is a classic side scroller interspersed with a recounting of the French experience in World War I. The graphics are good for a “2.5 D” game, and World War I is reenacted in a way that doesn’t resort to excessive violence.
 Well-received and winner of Best Narration at Game Awards 2014, “Soldats Inconnus” teaches French history with excellent listening practice.

 I use both French video games and online game-related content to complement my normal French studying.
+They’re the perfect way for me to put everything I’ve learned into practice.

 All in all, French video games really force you to actually use the French you know in a way that will let you know right away how you’re doing.